ryandeussing/jimhopper/_child-abuse/resources-for-family-and-friends.md

 > Exploring his experience and what, for him, truly matters.

 Indeed, many people struggling with problems related to harmful unwanted or abusive childhood experiences are often struggling with such mixed feelings.
-They are often seen as “in denial” about (really, afraid to confront) what happened to them as children, as well as current problems that may be related to those experiences.
+They are often seen as 'in denial' about (really, afraid to confront) what happened to them as children, as well as current problems that may be related to those experiences.

 But again, there are more effective ways to understand and communicate with the person you care about and help her or him make healthy choices, commitments, and behavior changes.